Contact Dr. Ava personally

 Experiencing emotional turmoil and suffering is part of life, but at times we develop unhelpful behaviors, thoughts and feelings.
-You may find yourself lonely, isolated, exhausted, and down, or on the other hand stressed, panicked, uneasy, and anxious to name a few.
+You may find yourself lonely, isolated, exhausted, and down, or on the other hand stressed, panicked, uneasy, and anxious.
 These experiences can negatively impact you, people around you and your work.
 You are, however, wired for healing and growth!
 And this is where therapy can help you access your innate ability to heal and grow.

-Psychotherapy is a well researched treatment recognized by many organizations such as the World Health Organization (WHO).
+Psychotherapy is a well-researched treatment modality for emotional health.
 It is a healing process that helps you gain access to essential resources in yourself and in your environment, to better cope with life’s problems, and to move forward.
 Through therapy you can gain better insight into yourself, identify patterns that are not so useful and develop new ones.
 You can also experience an alleviation of various psychological and somatic symptoms and experience more calm and joy.

-Therapeutic Approach: In my practice I apply various research-based treatment approaches such as Psychodynamic therapy, Eye Movement Desensitization and Reprocessing (EMDR), Sensorimotor psychotherapy, and Cognitive-Behavioral Therapy (CBT).
-This typically involves a combination of talk therapy, coaching/teaching new strategies, and guided exercises during sessions to help work through difficult experiences.
+In my practice I apply various research-based treatment approaches such as Psychodynamic psychotherapy, Ego States therapy, and Eye Movement Desensitization and Reprocessing (EMDR).
+This typically involves a combination of talk therapy, learning new strategies, and guided exercises during sessions to help work through difficult experiences.
 There are many other therapeutic modalities I draw from and I engage in ongoing consultation and continued education.

 I also utilize the use of in-between session exercises (e.g., things to think about or write about, or skills to practice) to keep the momentum of therapy going.